ISISNeutronMuon/quickBayes/docs/source/cf_methods.rst

 quickBayes
 ----------

-The quickBayes method makes a series of assumptions to reduce :ref:`the full PDF evaluation <eq:int>` to a single analytic equation.
+The quickBayes method makes a series of assumptions to reduce :ref:`the full PDF evaluation <int>` to a single analytic equation.
 The full theory is discussed here.
 The key assumptions are: